 Andrés Villaveces, MD, MPH, PhD,

-National Centre for Injury Prevention and Control, Centre for Disease Control and Prevention, Washington DC, USA
+National Center for Injury Prevention and Control, U.S. Centers for Disease Control and Prevention, Atlanta GA, USA

 Shankar Viswanathan, DrPH, MSc,

 Special Issue on Violence against children